-An ideal option is to equip an aquarium with a water heater that turns on and off automatically when the set temperature is reached.
-As already mentioned above, this device is able not only to heat the water to the optimal temperature but also to keep it at this level.
+An ideal option is to equip an aquarium with a water heater that automatically turns on and off when the set temperature is reached.
+As already mentioned above, this device cannot only heat the water to the optimal temperature but also keep it at this level.

 How to raise the water temperature by a degree?

 - Find out the cause of the temperature drop: if the window is open, close it; if a water heater has broken, replace it.

 - If you cannot replace the heater, you should lower a plastic bottle filled with warm water into the aquarium.

 - Move the tank closer to a heat source, such as a radiator.